 7. Sleep 7-9 Hours

-Poor sleep increases insulin resistance.
-Just one bad night affects blood sugar control.
+Poor sleep increases resistance to hormones that regulate glucose.
+Just one bad night affects your body’s control over blood sugar.

 8. Manage Stress

-Stress hormones raise blood sugar.
+Stress hormones raise glucose levels.
 Try meditation, exercise, or time in nature.

 9. Stay Hydrated

 Drink 8-10 glasses of water daily.
-Dehydration concentrates blood sugar.
+Dehydration concentrates glucose in your bloodstream.

 10. Increase Fiber Intake